-We are pleased to announce a stellar line-up of speakers, including two excellent plenary speakers: David Lentink, who performs highly innovative studies of animal motion with the aim of developing biomimetic systems, and Mickael Tanter, who performs ultra high-speed ultrasound imaging for various applications, including neuroimaging.
+We are pleased to announce a stellar line-up of speakers, including three excellent plenary speakers: David Lentink, who performs highly innovative studies of animal motion with the aim of developing biomimetic systems, Mickael Tanter, who performs ultra high-speed ultrasound imaging for various applications, including neuroimaging, and Javier Rodríguez Rodríguez, who studies the dynamics of bubbles, from the physics of beer to vortex rings in microgravity.

 The full conference program spans from Monday evening, October 8 to Friday noon, October 12.